xmos/lib_xtcp/lib_xtcp/doc/rst/xtcp.rst

 .....................

-Configuration defines can either be set by adding the a command line option to the build flags in your application Makefile (i.e. ``-DDEFINE=VALUE``) or by adding the file ``xtcp_client_conf.h`` into your application and then putting ``#define`` directives into that header file (which will then be read
+Configuration defines can either be set by adding the a command line option to the build flags in your application CMakelists file (i.e. ``-DDEFINE=VALUE``) or by adding the file ``xtcp_client_conf.h`` into your application and then putting ``#define`` directives into that header file (which will then be read